Prajwal5700/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab1.md

       ![](../Images/lab1-40.png)

-6. You have successfully added app authentication, and now required to log in to access the application.
+6. You have successfully added app authentication and now required to log in to access the application.

 1. Navigate to Overview of the app service, select the default domain to open the web app in different tab of the browser.